ZipsRacingElectric/ACAN-ZRE23/README.md

 # Functional Description

 The `main()` function initializes the CANbus, ADC, and timer peripherals.
 The current version of the firmware uses the MCC generated HAL libraries.
+The HAL library is project specific and its functionality can either be modified with MCC or by editing the files under `Source Files / MCC Generated Files/`

 If all perihperals have been successfully initialized, a heartbeat LED is blinked at a 100ms rate in the main loop.
 All ADC and CANbus messaging gets handled in the hardware interrupt service routine.